Snap! (programming language)

 Snap! (formerly Build Your Own Blocks) is a free block-based educational graphical programming language and online community.
 Snap allows students to explore, create, and remix interactive animations, games, stories, and more, while learning about mathematical and computational ideas.
-While inspired by Scratch, Snap! has many advanced features.
-The Snap! editor, and programs created in it, are web applications that run in the browser (like Scratch) without requiring installation.
+The Snap! editor, and programs created in it, are web applications that run in the browser without requiring installation.
 It is built on top of Morphic.js, a Morphic GUI, written by Jens Mönig as 'middle layer' between Snap! itself and 'bare' JavaScript.

 User interface

 In Snap!, the screen is organized in three resizable columns containing five regions: the block group selector (top of left column), the blocks palette (left column), the main area (middle column), and the stage area (top of right column) with the sprite selector (also called the sprite corral) showing sprite thumbnails below it.

 In the interactively resizable stage area are shown the graphical results of the scripts running in the script area and/or interactively double-clicked individual blocks in any palette.
 Individual blocks can be dragged from the palette onto the scripts area to be associated with the selected sprite.